BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 {{<tip>}}GitHub artifact is stored as a ZIP.
 After uploading and downloading a file with artifact actions, you are left with the same file with its original name.{{</tip>}}

 This is the end of the pipeline.
 Be aware, however, that I omitted some lines.
-I will get to them shortly.
-So, sit back and dive into the details.
+I will get to them now.

 ---

-### Native from jar rather than from source
+## Native executable from jar rather than from source

 The initial intent was to build the bootJar and to upload it as an artifact.
 The **native-and-electron** job could download it and [build native from a JAR](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-native-executable-from-jar/) instead of compiling from source.
 If you try this, you will be met with: